 Amongst the most badly affected areas are the sub-Saharan Africa, the Middle East, Western Asia, parts of Central and South America, Australia and the western half of the United States.
-It is estimated that in the last 50 years, human activities have been responsible for

-It is estimated that in the last 50 years, numan activities have been responsible for desertification of land area equal to the size of Brazil.
-The United Nations Environment Programme (UNEP) estimates suggest that if we don't make sincere efforts now then very soon 63% of rangelands, 60% of rain-fed croplands and 30% of irrigated croplands will suffer from desertification on a worldwide scale, adding 60,000 km2 of deserts every year.
+It is estimated that in the last 50 years, human activities have been responsible for desertification of land area equal to the size of Brazil.
+The United Nations Environment Programme (UNEP) estimates suggest that if we don't make sincere efforts now then very soon 63% of rangelands, 60% of rain-fed croplands and 30% of irrigated croplands will suffer from desertification on a worldwide scale, adding 60,000 km of deserts every year.